MarianaAbreu/epidetection/README.md

 This repository was created to store the code for the project of Epilepsy Seizure Detection using the Seer Database.

 ## Installation
+Go to <> code
+1) use git clone copying the link (https should work) OR
-Use git clone or download the zip to store this repository on your computer.
+2) download the zip (another option below to store this repository on your computer.

 ## Notebooks